vim colors FAQ: Can you provide details on how to control/configure colors in the vim editor (i.e., vim color settings)?

 Cursor CursorLine ErrorMsg Folded

-So far we've only looked at three possible vim highlight command font keys:
+So far I’ve only looked at three possible vim highlight command font keys:

 ctermbg.
 These all work on character-based terminals with color support.
 Although I haven’t tried the other terms, you can also use